Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Benchmark the prioritising capability by importance of llm, vlm from set of given topics
 - Benchmark Characteristics/Behaviour extraction from words and speech
+- Benchmark the impact, quality measures of individuals work
+- Benchmark the efforts measuring
+-